twosg/imap-mcp/README.md

 - **IMAP Integration**: Connect to any IMAP-compatible email server (Gmail, Outlook, etc.)
 - **Secure Authentication**: Uses environment variables for secure credential management
 - **MCP Compatible**: Works with Claude and other AI assistants that support the Model Context Protocol
-- **TypeScript**: Full TypeScript support with proper type definitions
+- **MCPB Compatible**: Easy integration with MCPB-compatible AI assistants like Claude Desktop

 ## Setup